Flexiana/framework/doc/tutorials.md

 ## Side-effects

-Conventionally side-effects interceptor placed after the [action](#action) and [database-access](#database-access), just right before [view](#view).
-Here you already have the result of database execution, so you are able to do some extra refinements, like sending notifications, updating the application state, filtering or mapping the result and so on.
+Conventionally, side-effects interceptor is placed after [action](#action) and [database-access](#database-access), just right before [view](#view).
+At this point, we already have the result of database execution, so we are able to do some extra refinements, like sending notifications, updating the application state, filtering or mapping the result and so on.

-To keep continue with the previous examples:
+Adding to the previous examples:

 ```clojure
 (defn update-sessions-and-db!